Graduate College | Henrietta Schmoll School of Health

 MPH students employed by a St. Kate’s corporate or community partner may be eligible for a 10% tuition reduction.

 Graduate students may also be eligible for loan and grant programs.

 The core of public health is concerned with social responsibility for population health, as well as ethical and social justice issues related to the health of diverse and global populations.
 Public health workers with a global perspective are needed to help close the gaps in basic public health services such as immunizations, nutrition, clean water, and other prevention and treatment services.

-You’ll develop an understanding and appreciation for the principles and approaches in ethical reasoning, human rights, and social justice.
+In St. Kate's public health program, you’ll develop an understanding and appreciation for the principles and approaches in ethical reasoning, human rights, and social justice.